bleengrue23/bots/README.md

 <img src="Images/BotEditor.PNG" width="700" />

 As you can see, the first thing we now need to do to make our bot functional is to create its *intents*.
-As noted on the Lex editor page, *intents* are the things that user can do with our bot.
+As noted on the Lex editor page:

+*Lex Intent*: something the user can do with a bot

 Becaue I want to demonstrate the ease with which we can both pull/push data to/from our bot, it will be userful to define two different sorts of things our users can do with our bot.
 Namely:

   * Intent 1: Check the weather for a given city
   * Intent 2: Enter their information for flight reservation to a city

 Creating each of these intents is a seperate step in our build process.
-In the remaind of this step we will concentrate on building the first intent--we want to set up our chatbot so that it service user requests to check the weather for a given city.
-To accomplish this, start by clicking the "Create Intent" button on the editor tab, and then selecting 'create' (rather than 'import') on the following pop-up menu, and then giving our intent a name (I have used "CheckWeather").
-Once we have named our intent, we are automatically taken to its editor.
+In the remainder of this step we will concentrate on building the first intent--checking the weather for a given city.
+To accomplish this, start by clicking the "Create Intent" button on the editor tab, and then selecting 'create' (rather than 'import') on the following pop-up menu.
+Following that, give the intent a name (I have used "CheckWeather").
+Once intent is named and created, we are taken to its editor.

 <img src="Images/IntentsEditor.png" width="700" />

 Here you can see entry parameters for defining *utterances, an initialization, and slots*.
 For this tutorial, we will not be using an initialization function.
-We will assume the user came to our application as an authorized user knowing its purpose, namely allowing them to check weather forecasts and make flight reservations.
+We will assume the user came to our application as an authorized user knowing its purpose, namely allowing one to check weather forecasts and make flight reservations.
 However one always needs to specify *utterances* and at least one *slot* for an intent.

 *Lex Utterances*: an utterance is an example of a user input (voice or text) that should start an intent *Lex Slot*: a slot defines the type of information your bot needs to fulfill an intent

-A Lex utterance is the verbal or typed input that lets our bot know which of our intents (the things our bot can do) the user wants to engage with.
-To activate the intent for checking the weather, we need to specify what kinds of input a typical user would use to let someone know they want a weather forecast, such as "Check weather"
+A Lex utterance is the verbal or typed input that lets our bot know which of our intents the user wants.
+To activate the intent for checking the weather, we need to specify what kinds of things a user would say or type when they want to check the weather, for example: "Check weather", "Get forecast", "What's the temperature", etc.  You should always supply multiple potential utterances.
+The more you specify, the better Lex's built-in AI will be able to determine that a given unspecified input, such as "How hot is it?" is an appropriate activating utterance for out intent.

 Additionally, we should keep in mind when creating our bot that a given user will typically want to start off their interaction with our application by checking the weather for a given city first, before they book a flight there.
-Because of this, in addition specifying utterances like "Check the weather", and "Get forecast", we also may wish to include some simple introductory phrases, such as "Hello".
+So the CheckWeather intent is a good intent to use for your default intent.
+A default intent can be created by simply using introductory phrases, such as "Hello" as part of the intent's sample utterances.

 Each of these utterances should be entered as a seperate line, and then added to the list of intent activators by clicking on the "+" mark.

 <details><summary>Add Utterance to an Intent</summary>
 <p>